Skip to Content

 Bonnie Fedchock

 Bonnie Fedchock is an Adjunct Professor at Montana State University in Bozeman, Montana.
-Professor Fedchock teaches various courses in career readiness, business communication, and conflict resolution at the Jake Jabs College of Business and Entrepreneurship at Montana State.
+Bonnie teaches various courses in career readiness, business communication, and conflict resolution at the Jake Jabs College of Business and Entrepreneurship at Montana State.